elsakra/render-api-tc/API_DOCUMENTATION.md

 - `null`, `NULL`, `None`, `none`
 - Empty strings

-For numeric fields, these values will be converted to `0`.
+For numeric fields, these values will be converted to `NaN` (which allows the model's imputer to use median values).
 For string fields, they will be converted to `"missing"`.

 **Quoted Numbers**: The API intelligently handles quoted numbers in numeric fields.
 For example:
 - `"Predicted Eligible Employees": "100"` → converted to `100`